SmartToolFactory/Compose-Color-Picker-Bundle/README.md

     onBrushColorChange: (BrushColor) -> Unit
 )
 ```

 Gradients in Compose might require **Size**, Offset, or radius based on Linear, Radial, or Sweep
 gradient is implemented.

-A `GradientColorState` should be provided to this picker that hold **brush**, **color** and
+A `GradientColorState` should be provided to this picker that hold **brush**, **color** and other
-other meta-data about the gradient or color.
-When no size is provided it's not possible
+meta-data about the gradient or color.
+When there is no size provided you won't be able to choose
-to choose linear gradient other than with angle, or other gradients.
+linear gradient with start end offset, angle rotation still available, or other gradients.

 ```
 @Composable